paultopia/murdersky/index.md

 Also, keep a kit in your car that consists, at a minimum, of:

-- a shovel to dig out of the snow
+- a shovel to dig out of the snow; and
-- a brush + ice scraper to get snow and ice off your windshield

-Those are sold at truck stops and the like.
+- a brush + ice scraper to get snow and ice off your windshield (Those are sold at truck stops and the like.).

 If you go out of town, you should also keep emergency survival supplies in your car to survive long enough for rescue to arrive.
 These include blankets, chemical hand warmers, food, water, and maybe flares, etc.